-12.5 MINUTES OF MEETINGS
+13.5 MINUTES OF MEETINGS

 Except as otherwise specified herein, minutes of meetings and records of all votes conducted without meetings pursuant to Section 12.4, shall be prepared and retained.
 Minutes shall include, at a minimum, a record of the attendance of members and the vote taken on significant matters.
-A copy of the minutes shall be signed by the presiding officer of the meeting and forwarded to the Medical Executive Committee.
+A copy of the minutes shall be signed by the presiding officer of the meeting and kept on file with the Medical Staff.

-12.6 CONDUCT OF MEETINGS
+13.6 CONDUCT OF MEETINGS

 Unless otherwise specified, meetings shall be conducted according to Robert's Rules of Order.
-However, technical or non-substantive departures from such rules shall not invalidate action taken at such a meeting.
+However, technical, or non-substantive departures from such rules shall not invalidate action taken at such a meeting.

-12.7 SPECIAL ATTENDANCE
+13.7 SPECIAL ATTENDANCE